Neuroglycerin/neukrill-net-tools/README.md

 Alternatively, to install on a Python 2.7 venv:
 ```
+cp /usr/lib64/libpython2.7.so "$VIRTUAL_ENV"/lib
 cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=$VIRTUAL_ENV/local/ -D WITH_TBB=ON -D PYTHON_EXECUTABLE=$VIRTUAL_ENV/bin/python -D PYTHON_PACKAGES_PATH=$VIRTUAL_ENV/lib/python2.7/site-packages -D BUILD_NEW_PYTHON_SUPPORT=ON -D INSTALL_PYTHON_EXAMPLES=ON -D BUILD_EXAMPLES=ON ..
 ```

-After doing `cmake` for either Python 2.7 or 3.4, scroll up and check that the directories are correct and point at the venv in the Python 2/3 section, and that `Python (for build)` correctly points to the venv as well.
+After doing `cmake` for either Python 2.7 or 3.4, scroll up and check that the directories are correct and point at the venv in the Python section.

 If you are on DICE, your version of cmake is not up to date and can't handle MD5 hashes for some reason.
-You must now manually open up this file and edit it:
+You need to run this line to comment out line 50 of the config file so it doesn't try to use MD5.
 ```
-gedit ../cmake/cl2cpp.cmake
+sed -i '50 s/^/#/' cmake/cl2cpp.cmake
 ```
-Comment out all of line 50.

 Finish:
 ```